schollz/221e/README.md

 ### Instrument View
 ```
-SL  DT  NOT  CAT  A D S R  AR
+SL  DT  NOT  C  A  T  A D S R  AR  MI  SO
 ```

 ### Column Descriptions